Sustainability – What you can do

 We provide roll off dumpsters near your hall for disposing of cardboard boxes and packaging, please look for the signs or ask your Resident Assistant.

 Ditch the dumpster and don’t throw out perfectly good stuff just because you don’t want to pack it!
-Make sure to participate in our Donate don’t Ditch Donation program.
-During spring Reading Week, you will find bins located in the lobby of your building for the donation of gently used items.
+Make sure to participate in our Donate don’t Ditch donation program.
+You will find bins located in the lobby of your building for the donation of gently used items.

 Items that can be donated